-Management Responsibility: Top management has to be involved in, and take responsibility for, the organization meeting requirements from external (regulations, customers) and internal (product specs, policies & procedures) sources.
+Management Responsibility: Top management must be involved in and take responsibility for the organization’s approach to meeting requirements from external (regulations, customers) and internal (product specs, policies, and procedures) sources.

-Improvement of the Management System: Not only do organizational processes need to be in control (relative to requirements) and continually improve, the management system itself needs to have measurement and review as part of the defined system.
+Improvement of the Management System: Not only do organizational processes need to be continually reviewed and improved upon, but the management system itself needs to be evaluated as part of the defined system.

 The Advantage of a Generic Approach

-Do not let the generic nature of the standards, which is needed to make them universally applicable to a wide range of organizations regardless of size or business models, cause confusion.
-The generic management systems described by ISO Standards is really a benefit.
-With a framework described, the system can be designed and implemented in a way that best meets the needs of a particular organization.
-It can focus on meeting goals important to that unique organization, not complying with ill-matching requirements.
+The generic nature of the standards makes them universally applicable to a wide range of organizations, regardless of size or business model.
+With a framework as a reference, organizations can design and implement systems in a way that best meets their particular needs.
+Each organization can focus on meeting its unique goals, not complying with ill-matching requirements.